swabianinstruments/TimeTagger-FPGALink-Reference/target/opalkelly-xem8320/README.md

 ## Building your own design

+*The reference design and the on-the-wire format are not stable and will be subject to incompatible changes with further development*

 To modify this reference design for your own purposes, please take a look at `hdl/user_sample.sv` in the top level directory.

 The incoming data is converted with the `si_tag_converter` module, that computes the `tagtime` in 1/3 ps, the channel and the rising/falling edge for each event.
-The output should only be sampled if `valid tag` is set.
+The output should only be sampled if `valid_tag` is set.

 The code below the `si_tag_converter` module instantiation is part of the sample design and can be removed if so desired.
+Avoid modifying the rest of the reference design as much as possible so future changes can be easily incorporated.